robertomagno1/FDS-HM2/README.md

 # Fundamental of Data Science - Homework 2

-## Homework Submission Instructions

-Deadline: November 29, 23:59

-Each group should submit their assignment by emailing their assigned TA before the due date.
-Please use the following subject line: "HW2 FDS Submission".
-Be sure to include a zipped file containing **only** the notebook and the `libs` folder.

-In the email body, include a list of all group members along with their matriculation numbers.

 ## Step-by-Step Guide to Copy the Repository

 You have two options to get a local copy of the repository: cloning it via Git or downloading it directly as a ZIP file.